Focus on Immigration – English LanguagePosted: January 23, 2012

 English Language Tests*

-UK BA have identified English language tests that satisfy their requirements and have been mapped to the CEFR scale.
-These are listed on the UK BA website.
+The Home Office have identified English language tests that satisfy their requirements and have been mapped to the CEFR scale.
+These are listed on the Home Office website.*

 Bachelor Level Qualifications*

-The final way of demonstrating proficiency in English is having studied a Bachelor level qualification where the medium of instruction is English.
-There are two stages to this process; UK BA check that the qualifications are equivalent to Bachelor level and then seek confirmation that the medium of instruction was English.
+For Tiers 1 and 2 the final way of demonstrating proficiency in English is having studied a Bachelor level qualification where the medium of instruction is English.
+There are two stages to this process; the Home Office check that the qualifications are equivalent to Bachelor level and then seek confirmation that the medium of instruction was English.
 If this is the case then the individual is deemed to have a proficiency of C1 on CEFR.
-The best way to this is to get an English Language Assessment from UK NARIC.
+The best way to this is to get an English Language Assessment from UK NARIC.*

 Tim Buttress, January 2012